wuzhaoji/gitskills_liaoxuefeng/README.md

 # gitskills_liaoxuefeng
 Creating a branch is quick!
-Creating a branch is quick & simple!
+Creating a branch is quick & simple!\n
-Creating a branch is quick AND simple!
+Creating a branch is quick AND simple!\n
-Creating a branch is quick and simple!
+Creating a branch is quick and simple!\n
+Creating a branch named: dev